 So how do I make that money work for me?

 To really make my money work for me, I’m going to have to do more than stick my money into a savings account.
 It’s time to look into investing your money.
 Personally, if you are looking to invest that much money, I would recommend finding a financial advisor to help you with your decisions.
 It will cost you some money, but I think it’s a worthwhile expense.

 Were I not using a financial advisor, I would first look into mutual funds.
 A mutual fund is a collection of stocks, bonds, and other securities packaged together into a portfolio.
 These are managed by portfolio managers, so with a mutual fund, you do pay extra for that work.
 But the benefit here is that the portfolio managers buy and sell securities for the portfolio and work to ensure that each shareholder’s investment continues to grow.

 So to answer the question of how much money does one million dollars earn in a year, the answer is “It depends.”
-You can easily earn $10,000, but with a bit of work, you can earn quite a bit more.
+You can easily earn a few thousand dollars, but with a bit of work, you can earn quite a bit more.
 And remember, for each year that you continue to save, your money will continue to grow.
 And if you’re like me and still working towards your first million, remember the value of compounding interest.
 Instead of pulling that interest out and spending it, let it continue to grow.
 Your money will grow, interest rates will grow, and by the time you reach retirement age, you will hopefully have a nice sum of money to spend as you enjoy your life.

 - Saving Versus Investing

 - Plan Your Way To Smarter Spending And Saving